Five Ways to Fight Breast Cancer

-As a breast cancer patient, you can seek out a clinical trial or sign up to be part of an ongoing research project that could help those diagnosed with breast cancer in the future.
+As a breast cancer patient, you can seek out a clinical trial or sign up to be part of a research project that could help those diagnosed with breast cancer in the future.
 People who have never had cancer can help, too.
 For example, the American Cancer Society has conducted multiple studies over the past several decades that examine cancer causes, prevention, and survivorship issues in large groups of people.
-The latest of these, known as Cancer Prevention Study-3, is enrolling now.
+The latest of these is Cancer Prevention Study-3.
 By sharing information about their lifestyle and health status, participants in these studies give scientists the data they need to battle cancer at the world-wide level.

 3. Make your voice heard